skaut/skaut-google-drive-gallery/src/txt/readme.txt

 6. Advanced options

 == Changelog ==

+= 2.10.4 =
+* Bundling dependencies in a more robust way
+* Erased Google Drive logo from all wordpress.org assets.
+All new assets will be coming in a following version

 = 2.10.3 =
 * Fixed a possible incompatibility with some other plugins which use the Google API